addyas/appreciation-application/README.md

-# Appreciation Application
+# Tentative Books Project
-### A small Express app to create animated web pages from letters written to loved ones.
+### MongoDB, Express, Jade, to be determined...